Is the most common cause of abnormal vaginal bleeding for women.

-Is based in the uterus and is found the absence of structural or organic pathology.
+It is considered an abnormal genital tract bleeding and is based in the uterus and is when there is an absence of structural or organic pathology.

 Normal bleeding is menstruation that is seen for approximately 2-7 days – the cycle between menstruation is every 21-35 days.

-Hormones involved in Dysfunctional Uterine bleeding include: Estrogen and Progesterone
+Hormones involved in Dysfunctional Uterine bleeding including: Estrogen and Progesterone.
+There are several types of bleeding dysfunction.

 DUB is Classified into two types: